COVID-19: 3 vaccines under clinical trials, 70 others being developed, says WHO – The Sun Nigeria

 Fred Ezeh, Abuja

-World Health Organization (WHO), on Wednesday, disclosed that three COVID-19 vaccines have already started clinical trials while more than 70 others are in developmental stages, in addition to efforts with partners to accelerate the development, production and distribution of vaccines.
+World Health Organization (WHO) said three COVID-19 vaccines have already started clinical trials while more than 70 others are in developmental stages, in addition efforts with partners to accelerate the development, production and distribution of vaccines.

-WHO Director-General, Tedros Adhanom Ghebreyesus, in a statement released on Wednesday, said that more than 90 countries have joined or have expressed interest in joining the solidarity trial, and more than 900 patients have now been enrolled, to evaluate the safety and efficacy of four drugs and drug combinations.
+WHO Director-General, Tedros Adhanom Ghebreyesus, in a statement, yesterday, said more than 90 countries have joined or expressed interest in joining the solidarity trial, and more than 900 patients have now been enrolled to evaluate the safety and efficacy of four drugs and drug combinations.

-He said: “In addition to the solidarity trial, WHO has convened groups of clinicians to look at the impact of corticosteroids and other anti-inflammatory drugs on treatment outcomes.
+“In addition to the solidarity trial, WHO has convened groups of clinicians to look at the impact of corticosteroids and other anti-inflammatory drugs on treatment outcomes.
 Specifically, we are looking at oxygen use and ventilation strategies in patients.
-Any intervention that reduces the need for ventilation and improves the outcome for critically-ill patients is important especially in low-resource settings, to save lives.
+Any intervention that reduces the need for ventilation and improves outcome for critically ill patients is important especially in low-resource settings, to save lives.

-He said: “Our commitment to public health, science and service to the world remains absolute.
+“Our commitment to public health, science and service to the world remains absolute.
 We will work with all nations equally, irrespective of size of their populations or economies.
-Evidently, COVID-19 does not discriminate between the rich, poor, large or small nations, neither does it discriminate between nationalities, ethnicities or ideologies.”
+Evidently, COVID-19 does not discriminate between the rich, poor, large or small nations, neither does it discriminate between nationalities, ethnicities or ideologies,” he said.

 Leave a Reply